gnulnx/anouman/README.md

 A django wrapper designed to setup django project so they are easily deployable with nginx/gunicorn

-Step 1: Switch to the python environment you use for development.
+Step 1: Switch to the python virtualenv you use for development.
-        Many people use virtualenv to contain all of their django related python packages in one place.
-If you do so then first change to your virtual env.
-        Now install anouman.
+        You are using virtualenv for python developmen right?
+If not anouman should still work with your python system packages.

         source /path/to/your/virtualenv/activate
         pip install anouman